madame-r/p_restaurant/README.md

 - User Account

-## 🚀 About Me
+## 🍞 About Me
-Hi everyone, I'm Madame R. a web developer from France.
+Hi everyone, I'm Madame R. a Web Developer from France.
 Currently in training, I'm a database enthusiast.
 Enjoy your stay, have a look at my other repositories and let's get in touch if you wish to work with me.